karolis-arbaciauskas/epg-generator/readme.md

 # EPG generator

 Simple EPG generator wich runs on AWS lambda.
-Infrastructure is deployable trough [serverless framework](https://serverless.com).
+Infrastructure are deployable trough [serverless framework](https://serverless.com).

 Serverless Framework enables you to seemlessly deploy applications to AWS.
 However, this does require AWS Credentials to do so.
 There are a few ways to supply your credentials, preferred approach it to use the AWS CLI to configure details.